 Why Do We Like The Sunny Health & Fitness SF-T4400 Treadmill?

-The great thing about incline cardio workouts is that not only do they add an extra challenge to your workouts taking away some of the boredom of long workout sessions, they also target different muscle groups compared to running on flat surfaces.
+The great thing about incline cardio workouts is that they add an extra challenge to your workouts, taking away some of the boredom of long workout sessions.
+They also target different muscle groups compared to running on flat surfaces.

-Let’s not forget when you jog at incline your heart has to work harder than you would be running flat.
+Let’s not forget when you jog at an incline; your heart has to work harder than you would be running flat.
 It’s going to make you push yourself and improve your cardio health.

 Anti-shock is nothing new, although it used to only feature on high-end treadmills.

-Thankfully we now see anti-shock systems on affordably priced treadmills like the Sunny Health which is great news for most us.
+Thankfully we now see anti-shock systems on affordably priced treadmills like the Sunny Health, which is great news for most of us.

 The shock absorption system is there to protect your knees from the impact of running.
 And is said to reduce the impact on your knees by a whopping 40%

 At this price, we are never going to see an advanced monitor.
-What we usually find are fairly basic monitors, but the good thing about basic monitors is they are easy to use and don’t require much time to get to know all of the features.
+We usually find are fairly basic monitors, but the good thing about basic monitors is that they are easy to use and don’t require much time to get to know all of the features.

 The Sunny Health SF-T4400 monitor provides you with a large easy to read LCD so you can keep track of all your workout stats.

 The best feature of this monitor is that it boasts 9 workout programs.
 Workout programs are great for giving you an extra challenge for your cardio workouts; they range from easy to hard, and as your fitness improves, you can work your way through them.